raymondbutcher/django-readwrite/README.md

 -----

 1. Add `django_readwrite` to the top of your `INSTALLED_APPS` setting.
-2. Replaces TransactionMiddleware in `MIDDLEWARE_CLASSES` with:
+2. Replace TransactionMiddleware in `MIDDLEWARE_CLASSES` with:
     * `django_readwrite.middleware.MultiDBMiddleware`
     * `django_readwrite.middleware.ReadOnlyMiddleware`
     * `django_readwrite.middleware.MultiDBTransactionMiddleware`